johnwargo/moddable-helper/readme.md

 mddbl list targets
 ```

-For the configuration file example in this document, the module list will look the following:
+For the configuration file example in this document, the module list output looks the following:

 ```text
 Moddable Helper (mddbl)